-FREE SHIPPING AT $150
+FREE SHIPPING ON ALL ORDERS OVER $150

-YOU'VE EARNED FREE SHIPPING!
+YOU HAVE EARNED FREE SHIPPING!

-FREE SHIPPING AT $150
+FREE SHIPPING ON ALL ORDERS OVER $150

-YOU'VE EARNED FREE SHIPPING!
+YOU HAVE EARNED FREE SHIPPING!

 September 06, 2020 10 min read

 So you’ve been working hard and hitting the iron temple regularly.
-You’ve earned a bangin’ booty and a tight core—but you’re starting to feel like there’s something missing from your training regime.
+You’ve earned a bangin’ booty and a tight core, but you’re starting to feel like there’s something missing from your training regime.

 Compared to the prior two muscle groups, the back is an oft-forgotten part of the physique that has a massive impact on overall aesthetic; not to mention health as well.
-Containing some of the largest muscles in the upper body, the back is not only important for looking sexy in that new backless dress, but it’ll also help your other lifts and functional, everyday lifting.
+Containing some of the largest muscles in the upper body, the back is not only important for looking sexy in that new backless dress, but it will also help your other lifts and functional, everyday lifting.

 We’ll be looking at the best back exercises you can do to both build muscle in this area, and tone down the back fat.